-The Administrative Office Specialist program prepares students for entry-level employment in the general office/clerical and secretarial area.
-Students have been placed as administrative assistants, general office clerical, and receptionists.
-Administrative Office Specialist is part of the Business, Management and Administration career cluster at Lake Technical College (LTC) along with Accounting Operations.
+The Accounting Operations program prepares students for entry-level employment in the bookkeeping and accounting clerk areas.
+Students have been placed as bookkeepers, payroll clerks, and purchasing agents for area businesses.
+Accounting Operations is part of the Business, Management and Administration career cluster at Lake Technical College (LTC) along with the Administrative Office Specialist program.